 Now let $r = r_n$ for some $n \in \N$, and $R = rH^{\frac{-1}{\alpha - 1}}$.
 By construction, we then have: \begin{itemize} \item $|I_{\frac{1}{4}R}| \leq \frac{3}{4}R$, \item Any sublooptrees grafted to the W-loopspine at a point in $I_{\frac{3}{4}R}$ have mass at most $r^{\alpha} \lambda_{r}^{-1}$. \end{itemize} To bound $M(\rho, r)$, first let $N_r$ denote the number of sublooptrees grafted to the W-loopspine of $\La^1$ at a point in $I_{\frac{3}{4}R}$ and with diameter at least $\frac{3}{4} R$.
 It follows by construction that any such sublooptrees also have mass at most $R^{\alpha} \lambda_r^{-1}$.
 Consequently, $N_r$ is stochastically dominated by a Poisson random variable with parameter:

-where $N(\cdot)$ here denotes the \Ito excursion measure, and $\tilde{\La}$ is a looptree coded by an excursion defined under $N$ (and hence has no conditioning in terms of its total mass).
+where $N(\cdot)$ here denotes the \Ito excursion measure, and $\tilde{\La}$ is a looptree coded by an (unconditioned) excursion under $N$.
 The point is that the two events $\diam (\tilde{\La}) \geq \frac{3}{4} R$ and $\zeta \leq R^{\alpha} \lambda_r^{-1}$ are in conflict with each other and hence the \Ito measure of the given set is small.
 Indeed, since $N(\cdot)$ codes a Poisson point process, we have the necessary independence from the Poisson thinning property so that: